Neural Receptive Fields, Stimulus Space Embedding and Effective Geometry of Scale-Free Networks: Results

 \subsection{Higher dimensions}

-The model also reproduces physiologically viable receptive fields in hyperbolic networks embedded to higher-dimensional hyperbolic spaces---$3D$, $4D$, etc., hyperbolic ``Poincare balls" with their respective, $2D$, $3D$, etc. boundaries.
-Associating the latter with higher-dimensional stimuli spaces allows inducing multidimensional receptive fields occupying planar or voluminous physical spaces.
-We simulated such fields using equal numbers of excitatory and inhibitory neurons, scaling the overall population size to match the needs of $2D$ and $3D$ spaces (see Methods, \ref{sec:met}).
+The model also reproduces physiologically viable receptive fields in hyperbolic networks embedded in higher-dimensional hyperbolic spaces---such as $3D$- or $4D$ hyperbolic 'Poincar\'e balls' with their respective boundaries.
+By associating these boundaries with higher-dimensional stimulus spaces, the model generates multidimensional receptive fields that occupy planar or volumetric physical spaces \cite{Elv,Yrts,Jffr,Hymn}.
+We simulated such fields using equal numbers of excitatory and inhibitory neurons, scaling the overall population size to match the requirements of $2D$ and $3D$ spaces (see Methods, \ref{sec:met}).

 The place field map produced in $2D$ case (Fig.~\ref{f7:2Dembedding}a), the receptive field sizes follow an exponential distribution, as in the $1D$ case (Fig.~\ref{f7:2Dembedding}b).
 The activity domain remains localized along the embedding boundary, showing suppression of peripheral activity and sharpened stimulus representation (Fig.~\ref{f7:2Dembedding}c).
 The characteristic sizes of the receptive fields, as in the case of a $1D$ stimulus space, depend on the scale of the stimulus relative to the environment.
 Fig.~\ref{f8:stimulus_scale_effect} schematically shows the changes in the layout of $2D$ receptive fields for different stimulus sizes.